grafana/k6-docs/docs/sources/analyze-results/correlate-results-in-grafana.md

 	The Add panel dialog opens.

-	{{< figure src="/media/docs/k6/screenshot-grafana-cloud-add-panel.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the add panel dialog" >}}

 6. Click **Paste panel from clipboard**.

 Once added the k6 panel to a dashboard, you can edit the panel options.

 ### Change the panel visualization

 To change the panel visualization:

 1. Hover over any part of the panel to display the actions menu (three dots) on the top right corner.

 2. Click the menu and select **Edit**.

-	{{< figure src="/media/docs/k6/screenshot-grafana-cloud-edit-panel.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the panel menu" >}}

-3. Click the right sidebar to change the visualization

-	You can see a list of visualizations to select.
+3. Click the name of the current visualization to see a list of all visualizations, and select the one you want.

-	{{< figure src="/media/docs/k6/screenshot-grafana-cloud-edit-panel-view.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the edit panel" >}}

 The majority of the k6 panels are `Time series` visualizations.
 For details, refer to [query types]({{< relref "../reference/query-types" >}}).